 Another part of the solution is to minimize the number of problems needing action to begin with.
 Again, that’s not a startling insight, but it does run counter to the prevailing model.
 Now we have laws to stop abuses.
 That requires the abuse to be committed before it can be dealt with.
 In the best case scenario that means dealing with issue after issue, as each one comes up.
 A better model is one of prevention.
 The desire to commit abuses has to be reduced, and that’s not as impossible as one might think.
 The trick is to shorten the feedback loop caused by abuse until it affects the person committing it.

 Imagine a simple world in which a person owned a factory.
 Then imagine the law said they and their family had to live downwind of it.
 In a world without loopholes, pure air would be coming out the “smoke”stack.
 In a world where it was effortless to take action against evasion of the law, there’d be no loopholes.
-Both pollution and ownership are too complicated for obvious solutions, but that doesn’t mean there are none.
+Both pollution and ownership are too complicated for obvious solutions, but that doesn’t mean there are no solutions.
 A salary feedback loop, to give another easy example, would require management decisions about workers’ pay to be applied in equal proportion to management’s own net compensation.
 One real world example was a law requiring state legislators in Hawaii to enroll their children in public schools.
 It was one of the few US public school systems that was not underfunded.
 (I don’t know if the law still exists or if they’ve found a way to evade the intent by now.)

 Effective feedback loops aren’t always simple, and finding a short term loop that accurately reflects a long term situation is much harder than rocket science.
 However, the point of the feedback loops is the same: to bring home the consequences of actions to those people who make the relevant decisions.
 Initial solutions that are less than perfect could evolve toward improved effectiveness if the system was set up to make the process easy.
 The degree to which feedback loops sound nice but impossible to implement is a measure of how far we are from actual equality.